CAPTAIN ALWYNE FARQUHARSON OF INVERCAULD MC

 During World War Two, Alwyne saw active service at El Alamein and in France, where he was wounded.
 As a result of his brave actions in France, he was awarded a Military Cross.

-His appointment as Chieftain of the Ballater Highland Games was duly confirmed at a Public Meeting of the Games held on 24th November 1948, and he has never missed a games day.
+His appointment as Chieftain of the Ballater Highland Games was duly confirmed at a Public Meeting of the Games held on 24th November 1948, and, all the way through to the summer of 2019, he never missed a games day.
 In fact, the 2019 Games, where crowds and Pipe Bands turned out in force to celebrate Alwyne's 100th Birthday, was his 71st consecutive year attending Ballater Highland Games as its Chieftain.
+He stepped down from this role on 1st May 2021 (his 102nd Birthday).

 He held the office of Member of the Aberdeenshire County Council between 1949 and 1975 and of Justice of the Peace (J.P.) for Aberdeenshire in 1951.

-Alwyne can trace his lineage back to Farquhar, 4th Son of Alexander Ciar (Shaw) Mackintosh of Rothiemurcus (1411 – 1492), whose descendants include the Farquharsons.
+Alwyne could trace his lineage back to Farquhar, 4th Son of Alexander Ciar (Shaw) Mackintosh of Rothiemurcus (1411 – 1492), whose descendants include the Farquharsons.

 Alwyne's first wife, Frances, whom he married in 1949, died in 1991.
-In 1993, he married Patricia and they live in Norfolk, returning regularly to Royal Deeside.
+In 1993, he married Patricia and from their home in Norfolk they returned regularly to Royal Deeside.

-The Great Tapestry of Scotland, the longest Tapestry in the world (at 143 metres), is due to launch in a purpose built venue in Galashiels in April 2021.
-Accompanying the launch, there will be a temporary exhibition called "Iconic Scots" in which our eminent Chief has been chosen as the embodiment of Scottish Clan Culture.
+The Great Tapestry of Scotland, the longest Tapestry in the world (at 143 metres), launched in 2021 in a purpose built venue in Galashiels.
+Accompanying the launch, is the temporary exhibition "Iconic Scotland" (running until January 2022) featuring our eminent Chief as the embodiment of Scottish Clan Culture.

-During our 2020 Virtual Gathering, we will be sharing several speeches and highlights of our wonderful Clan Chief who is loved and revered in equal measure.
-We thank him for his constant dedication to the Clan, to the Ballater Highland Games and to the local community.
+During our 2020 Virtual Gathering, we shared several speeches and highlights of our wonderful Clan Chief who was loved and revered in equal measure.
+We will always be grateful to him for his constant dedication to the Clan, to the Ballater Highland Games and to the local community.

 CLICK TO VIEW THE GREETING FROM

-HRH PRINCE CHARLES, DUKE OF ROTHESAY ON THE OCCASION OF
+HRH THE PRINCE CHARLES, DUKE OF ROTHESAY ON THE OCCASION OF

 CLICK TO VIEW